NBKelly/Drafter/README.md

 Additionally, the following may occur:
 * If the insert-code command was used, the inserted code will appear in a block at the subclass level.
-* If the additional-umports command was used, those imports will be inserted at the top of the file.
+* If the additional-imports command was used, those imports will be inserted at the top of the file.

-# TODO
+# JAVADOC
-Show an example of this being used.
+Javadoc for this can be seen at https://nbkelly.github.io/Drafter/com/nbkelly/Drafter.html